dpranke/pyjson5/README.md

 ## Contributing

 `json5` have no runtime dependencies and it is supported on Python version 3.8 or later.
-However, by default, in order to develop and build the package you need 3.9 or newer in order to run the latest versions of the tools used during development.
-If you wish to develop on 3.8, it is still possible; see the comments in `pyproject.toml` for what you need to change to install older versions of the tools.
+However, in order to develop and build the package you need a bunch of extra tools and the latest versions of those tools may require 3.9 or later.
+You can install the extra environment on 3.8 (and get older versions of the tools), but they may not run completely cleanly.

 #### On Mac